Wild Man Fischer: An Evening with Wild Man Fischer

 By 1967, Fischer was on medication and acting as a street performer in Hollywood.
 For a nickel or a dime, he would offer a "new kind of song" to passersby as an a cappella performance.
 This led him to become an opening act for the Byrds, Bo Diddley, and Iron Butterfly.
 While performing onstage and outside at the Sunset Strip, he was noticed by Frank Zappa, bandleader for the Mothers of Invention.
 Zappa later said: "I thought from the first day I met him that someone should make an album about Wild Man Fischer."
 He invited Fischer into a studio and recorded him singing about topics such as his mother, mental hospitals, fame, circles, and how he could move faster than a cat could see him.
 The Mothers of Invention, record producer Kim Fowley, radio DJ Rodney Bingenheimer, and Zappa's girl group the GTOs made guest appearances on some of the tracks.

 Released as a double album in 1968, An Evening with Wild Man Fischer was given a positive review in Rolling Stone magazine, where it was described as "captur[ing] the total being of one strange member of the human community".
 On September 23, 1968, thanks to his connections with Zappa, Fischer appeared on Rowan & Martin's Laugh-In, singing "The Leaves Are Falling" and "Merry-Go-Round".
 During this period he also made contributions to the 1968 psychsploitation album "Bedlam" by The Crazy People.
 In December, Zappa arranged for him to perform at a Christmas show involving the Mothers, the GTOs, Easy Chair, and Alice Cooper.
 Fischer sang "Circles".

 Fischer was frustrated that the album failed to bring him the fame he expected.
 One day, he visited Zappa and threw a bottle that nearly hit Zappa's infant daughter Moon.
 This ended their relationship.
-In a song Fischer later wrote ("Frank"), he alleged that Zappa subsequently withheld his recording income ("Frank's got my publishing rights / You could say he's on my mind / I think about him all the time").
 After Frank's death in 1993, Gail Zappa inherited her husband's musical copyrights, and refused to reissue the album for as long as she lived feeling that the recording was "a poor example of Frank's work."